D5: Conservation status of our native species

 Short Description

-This indicator will track changes in the national extinction risk faced by terrestrial, freshwater and marine species using the International Union for Conservation of Nature’s (IUCN) Red List categories and criteria (Version 3.1 Second edition, 2000).
-The Red-listing process classifies each species into one of 11 categories including Least Concern, Near Threatened, Vulnerable, Endangered, Critically Endangered, Regionally Extinct, Extinct in the Wild and Extinct.
+This indicator will track changes in the national extinction risk faced by terrestrial and freshwater species using the International Union for Conservation of Nature’s (IUCN) Red List categories and criteria (Version 3.1 Second edition, 2012).
+The Red-listing process, when applied to countries, classifies each species into one of 11 categories including Least Concern, Near Threatened, Vulnerable, Endangered, Critically Endangered, Regionally Extinct, Extinct in the Wild and Extinct.
 Species classified as Vulnerable, Endangered and Critically Endangered are defined as ‘threatened’ with extinction.
-A simple Red List Index will be used to summarise the changes in numbers of species between each category over time.
+A Red List Index, the value of which changes as species become more, or less threatened, will be used to measure the overall state of England’s wildlife.

 Readiness and links to data

-The IUCN red-listing process uses a globally accepted methodology for assessing species extinction risk at global and regional (including national) scales.
+The IUCN red-listing process is a globally accepted methodology for assessing species extinction risk at global and regional (including national) scales.

-A Red List Index is based on the numbers of species in each Red List category (Extinct, Extinct in the Wild, Regionally Extinct, Critically Endangered, Endangered, Vulnerable, Near Threatened and Least Concern) and how these numbers change over time as species improve or deteriorate in status.
-The index is expressed as a value between zero and one, where ‘one’ equates to all species assessed as Least Concern (hence none are expected to go extinct in the near future), and ‘zero’ indicates that all species have gone extinct.
+A Red List Index is based on the numbers of species in each Red List category and how these numbers change over time as species improve or deteriorate in status.
+The index is expressed as a value between zero and one, where ‘one’ equates to all species assessed as Least Concern (hence none are expected to go extinct in the near future), and ‘zero’ indicates that all species have gone extinct within the geographical area being considered.
 In this way, the index can be used to measure overall extinction risk of a large number of species at a specific point in time, and when recalculated at intervals, to provide a trend.

-The ‘Red List Index for England’, presented here for the first time, includes all species (taxa) native to England that appear in approved Great Britain IUCN Red Lists, and for which a Red List Category is available (excluding Data Deficient, Not Applicable, Not Evaluated and globally Extinct).
+The ‘Red List Index for England’, includes all species (taxa) native to England for which a Great Britain Red List Category was available in 2022 (excluding Data Deficient, Not Applicable, Not Evaluated and globally Extinct).
 It encompasses the status of 8,259 taxa across 23 major taxonomic groups, but focusses almost exclusively on terrestrial and freshwater taxa, comprising: 49% invertebrates’ 29% vascular plants, mosses and liverworts; 18% fungi and lichens; and 4% vertebrates.
 Assuming a total of approximately 40,000 native macro-species in terrestrial and freshwater groups in England, about 20% are covered by the index.

 Change in the Red List Index for England is expected to be subtle, partly because it is numerically dominated by species of Least Concern, and the index measures net changes in the movement of species between Red List categories.
 Furthermore, the index can exhibit time-lags, due to the implementation of biodiversity policies, resultant improvements in species populations, available data evidencing these and the frequency of Red List assessment.
-Therefore, the index will be most effective as a long-term indicator and we anticipate the indicator operating over at least a 20 year period (2022 to 2042), with a 10 year update cycle of every Great Britain Red List in the index.
+Therefore, the index will be most effective as a long-term indicator.
+It is anticipated that the indicator will operate over at least a 20-year period (2022 to 2042), with a 10-year update cycle of every Great Britain Red List in the index.
+The D5 indicator will be partially updated and reported on every 5 years.

 Available data on changes in abundance and distribution of native species are presented in indicators ‘D4 Relative abundance and/or distribution of widespread species’, ‘D6 Relative abundance and/or distribution of priority species’ and ‘D7 Species supporting ecosystem functions’.